 News and Blog Articles

-One of the services we at Classic City Arborists are proud to offer is underbrush clearing, an incredibly important but often overlooked component to land maintenance.
-One of the main reasons this vital process is dismissed is because it doesn’t seem necessary; most people understand it to be a purely aesthetic choice, and they don’t mind the sight of cluttered underbrush enough to do something about it.
+At Classic City Arborists, one of the services we're proud to offer is professional underbrush clearing.
+This incredibly important component of land maintenance is often overlooked, because most people consider it to be a purely aesthetic choice.
+If you don't mind the sight of cluttered underbrush, why pay someone to do something about it?
 But underbrush clearing has many benefits beyond just enhancing curve appeal.

 What is underbrush?

 Underbrush is defined as “shrubs, bushes, or small trees growing beneath large trees in a wood or forest.”
 That’s about as on-the-nose as it gets!
 In the arboreal world, underbrush extends to yards as well—if you’ve got some tall trees lining your fence and a tangled mass of bushes and vines and shoots growing beneath them, then you’ve got underbrush.

 We already mentioned the widely-accepted reason for clearing underbrush, which is purely aesthetic.
 Your yard will look much cleaner and neater without the mess, especially if you’re looking to sell your home!
 Clearing out underbrush is like getting a fresh haircut before a job interview.
 It can up your curb appeal and the value of your land.

 But for those who don’t mind the visual of rampant undergrowth, there’s still plenty of reason to clear it out.